What is diabetes?

 - Vasoconstriction of the efferent arteriole occurs in response to renin (a hormone secreted by the kidney when there is a drop in fluid volume within the body) to maintain blood pressure and volume status.
 This too causes an increase in the filtration rate.
 The exact physiology still is not known, but it is believed that hyperglycemia directly affects the intra-renal renin-angiotensin-aldosterone system, which leads to efferent vasoconstriction.
 As the pressure within the kidney increases, the mesangium (a structure within the glomerulus that supports the capillaries) expands, inflammation occurs, which causes damage to the filtration system, which becomes leaky.

-Early diabetic nephropathy may produce no symptoms at all; it is only when a significant amount of damage has occurred that symptoms may present, which may include:
+Symptoms: Early diabetic nephropathy may produce no symptoms at all; it is only when a significant amount of damage has occurred that symptoms may present, which may include:

 - Increased thirst